"Good to hear," she responded. "But just wait until February."

 My children and I have had the time this winter to invest in taking a few extra-curricular classes.
 My son is taking an online writing course along with a local computer-coding class.
 The three of us are perfecting our math skills in a Logic class.
 These classes have been a welcome addition to our schedule and a breath of fresh air in a usually dismal season.

 As a result, my advice to you is to make February your month to try new things.
 Perhaps it's an outside art class.
 Or your YMCA is teaching sign language.
 Maybe the library has a book club that you can join in on for a few weeks.
 Maybe your child has always wanted to learn how to play the drums.
-Does the martial arts or gymnastic studio offer three weeks free?
+Does the martial arts or gymnastics studio offer three weeks free?
 Take your teens to the local CrossFit box.
 Use February as your month to try out a few new activities or classes.
-Approach the class knowing that it is only a short term commitment.
+Approach the class knowing that it is only a short-term commitment.
 If you find something that really wows you, and it fits into your budget, then sign up.
 Otherwise, celebrate that learning has happened through this new brief experience.
 Your children have gained confidence walking into an unknown situation to learn something new.

 9. Netflix and Chill